splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 multipart upload attempt counts.
 The queue starts at most one upload every three minutes and no more than 20 during the preceding hour.

-Each worker run drains eligible work for at most one hour or 20 started upload attempts, whichever comes first.
+Each worker run drains eligible work for at most 50 minutes or 20 started upload attempts, whichever comes first.
+The workflow has a separate 60-minute hard timeout;
+the internal deadline leaves margin for cleanup and notification.
 It records an upload slot before making the POST, so a restart cannot reset the budget.
 Read-only Splunkbase requests retain bounded retries, but multipart upload POSTs have no automatic retries.
 HTTP 429 responses schedule another queue attempt after `Retry-After` plus 30 seconds.
 Ambiguous transport results enter GET-only reconciliation and do not authorize another POST.

 Manual uploads must not use the same publishing identity while the queue is enabled because they are not represented in the persisted budget.